Milton Glaser: Pomilio Blumm

 In 2019, Glaser redesigned the historical 'rhino' logo of the Italian communication agency Pomilio Blumm.
-Stemming from this experience, a documentary titled A Social Design story has been produced, available on Amazon Prime Video USA and UK.
+Stemming from this experience, a documentary titled A Social Design Story was produced.

 Awards

 In 2004, Glaser won a National Design Award Lifetime Achievement from the Cooper-Hewitt National Design Museum for his profound and meaningful long-term contributions to the contemporary practice of design.

 In 2009, he was awarded the National Medal of Arts by President Barack Obama and First Lady Michelle Obama at the White House.
 Glaser is the first graphic designer to have received this award.

 Glaser was honored as one of The New Jewish Home's 2015 Eight Over Eighty honorees.